bpbond/R-data-picarro/R-data-picarro.md

 Data analysis and management using R
 ========================================================
 author: Ben Bond-Lamberty
-date: April 2017
+date: October 2018
 font-family: 'Helvetica'

-A _short_ workshop covering reproducibility and data management; data reshaping; and summarizing and manipulation.
+A short workshop covering reproducibility and data management; data reshaping; and summarizing and manipulation.

-Stanford University
+University of Delaware

 The plan